 Although planting new trees alone cannot solve climate change, when combined with well-thought out restoration of existing forests and reducing emissions, tree planting can play a significant role.

-Join this EURACTIV Virtual Conference to discuss the joint impact forest restoration and tree-planting can have on climate change mitigation.
+Join this EURACTIV Virtual Conference, following a summer of natural disasters in Europe, to discuss the joint impact forest restoration and tree-planting can have on climate change mitigation.
 Can a project like Life Terra, which aims to plant 500 million trees over 5 years, make a material difference?
 What lessons can be learnt from such projects and how can they be successfully replicated?